SamvitJ/samvitj.github.io/blog-source/_posts/2022-04-01-job-search.md

 ---
 layout: post
 title: "Job Search"
-date: 2022-06-17
+date: 2022-06-21
 comments: true
 ---

 In 2022, I ran my first serious job search as an "in career" engineer.

-In all, I applied to 41 companies,[^1] began conversations with 17 companies, and completed final round interviews (virtual onsites) with 11 companies (Gusto, Brex, Plaid, Sigma Computing, Pinterest, Dropbox, Figma, Noom, Airtable, Robust Intelligence, Google).
+In all, I applied to 41 companies,[^1] began conversations with 17 companies, and completed final round interviews (virtual onsites) with 11 companies.

-Of these 11 onsites, three were for machine learning engineer (MLE) roles, and the remaining eight for mid-level software engineer (SWE) positions.
+These 11 companies spanned the gamut from smaller startups to late-stage unicorns and public companies.
+Of the 11 onsites, three were for machine learning engineer (MLE) roles, and the remaining eight for mid-level software engineer (SWE) positions.

+All together, my job search lasted over 6 months, and involved 163 conversations with recruiters, engineers, and hiring managers, of which 66 were interview calls.

-Taken together, I completed 35 coding interviews (15 phone screens, 20 onsite), 7 system design, 5 machine learning, 4 miscellaneous technical, and 15 behavioral interviews.
-This comes out to a total of 66 interview rounds.
+Among these 66 calls, I completed 35 coding (15 phone screen, 20 onsite), 7 system design, 5 machine learning, 4 miscellaneous technical, and 15 behavioral interviews.

-My search also involved 97 additional conversations with recruiters, hiring managers, and other team members (engineers, leaders) across various stages of the process, from initial screens, to onsite prep, to the offer phase.

-In total, then, my job search involved 163 conversations, most of which occurred over a five month period in 2022.

 Here are some interesting and/or surprising things I learned through this process: